 What is the best way to manage time while studying for upper-division undergraduate math classes that are proof-based/STEM classes in general? [more inside]

 Recently, someone described a 10-volume mathematics textbook series to me.
 The books were written by a single author, an engineer with a name that sounded Greek, and came with full worked solutions to every single problem, making them ideal for self study.
 Unfortunately, they could not remember its title, and my attempts to find it with Google and Amazon have failed.
 Has anyone come across this series?

 I have always been horrible at math, but somehow a great programmer.
 I have found that writing a computer program that demonstrates a certain mathematical concept enables me to better understand the concept.
 I'm a psych major and I brought this up once in the research lab I've been working in.
 My prof said he recalls that someone did research and/or created a system in which a student writes a computer program that is pertinent to a certain mathematical concept and upon completion is given the regular math problem (as it would appear in a math class).
 This enables the student to better understand the math problem, solve, and learn math.
 Has anyone heard of this or anything similar?
 A learning system such as this would be a blessing to my education.
+Thanks.

 There's a smart freshman who's going to be in my school's Academic Decathlon team next year.
 However, Academic Decathlon tests over all of high school math, so I ask: How can I teach a fast learner an overview of high school math in around 7 months? [more inside]